shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
+This document details how to create an expanding card effect using only CSS.
+The effect involves a card that, on hover, expands to reveal additional content smoothly and subtly.
+We'll be using CSS transitions and transforms to achieve this.
 No JavaScript is required.
-This effect utilizes CSS transitions and transforms to smoothly expand a card when hovered over, revealing hidden content.
-We'll use plain CSS for maximum browser compatibility.

 ## Description of the Styling

-The card starts in a compact state, displaying only a title and a small thumbnail image.
-Upon hovering over the card, it expands horizontally, revealing a larger image and additional text content.
-The expansion is animated smoothly using CSS transitions.
-The reveal is subtly staged: the image expands first, followed by the text.
+The styling creates a card with a header and a body.
+The body initially hides its content.
+On hover, the card expands horizontally, and the body content smoothly slides into view.
+The transition is made smooth using CSS transitions.
+A subtle box-shadow effect is added to enhance the card's appearance.

 ## Full Code